Stable sums to infer high return levels of multivariate rainfall time series: Simulation study

 \subsection{Numerical experiment}

-{ We perform a Monte Carlo simulation study to address two main points.
-Fist, we aim to compare the stable sums method with the classical methods based on declustering such as the \textit{peaks over threshold} method, built on the generalized Pareto distribution, and the {\it block maxima method}, built on the generalized extreme value distribution; details are deferred to Section~\ref{sec:implementation:dec}.
-Second, we aim to evaluate the relevance of the multivariate approach when compared to the univariate approach in our study.
+{ We perform a Monte Carlo simulation study with two main purposes.
+We aim to compare the stable sums method with the most common methods in applied studies based on declustering, see Section~\ref{sec:implementation:dec}.
+We also aim to evaluate the stable sums multivariate approach compared to its component-wise implementation.

 }